-DOT is finally getting going on ancillary fees more than two years after President Biden’s call for more competition.
+DOT is finally getting going on ancillary fees more than three years after President Biden’s call for more competition.

 Travelers United has been in the middle of the airfare transparency battles for the past decade.